complynx/rpssl4bu/README.md

 This server is for playing game of Rock, Paper, Scissors, Lizard, Spock.
 The server can also use an external supply of random numbers.

+Some functions are not covered with tests for speedup purposes, but main functionality is tested.

 ## Running

 First change directory to `./backend`.